ag-informatics/ag-informatics-course/module4/lab4/README.md

 2. Who are the primary users, and what will each of them need to be able to do.

 ## 2. Designing the Data Model

 Start by look at [data](./data/) folder.
-You will see a comma seperated value files (.csv).
+You will see a comma separated value files (.csv).
 The file will contains the operation log in a form of table.
 This is going to be the initial data we will use in the web application.

 Explore the sample ACRE dataset: design a data model that considers logical groupings of data entities into Django `classes` and attributes.

 Consider the first row, the operation data was April 24, 2022.
 Even used Hagie STS12 to spray 2-4D round up on field 200.

 Thus, we can glean the following data from the entry:

 - Field number: 200
 - Date of operation: 4-24-2022
 - Worker: Evan
 - What was done: Spraying 2-4D

 Take a look on more data sample and find the connection.
 Your task is to create a data model for the ACRE production farm operations data set.

 You will draw a simplified UML class diagram as we have previously done in class that represents your proposed application based on this dataset.
-Focus on the design of the *data model*, that is, the components of the class diagram that represent the data itself.
+Focus on the design of the _data model_, that is, the components of the class diagram that represent the data itself.
 This diagram will determine what classes you will need to create in your Django app for this lab.

 Your data model should have the following:

 1. Consist of at least 4 classes.
    - For any attribute that is a "look up" list (e.g., a choice from a fixed set of options like operations), you must specify the lookup list.
    - Each class must have a primary key.
    - If you know what functions you may need to write, feel free to specify them.
 These are optional for now.
 2. There must be a relationship between your classes.
    - Relationships will need to be represented through a foreign key attribute.

 > IMAGE UPLOAD: Save your data model with the filename **'data-model'** inside your **'lab4/images'** folder.